 Program C-PA-6.a Review and Revise List of Recommended Public Coastal Accessways.
 Review and revise as appropriate priority coastal access sites in the List of Recommended Accessways to reflect current suitability, environmental characteristics, and ownership status.
-(PC app.
-9/19/11, 2/8/10)

-[New program, not in Unit I or II.
+[New program, 2015.
 The current detailed list of recommended accessways is now contained in "Appendix 5" of the LCPA.]